ChenHom/plinko-game/README.md

    pnpm test:e2e
    ```

+### Backend configuration

+The game loads payout multipliers from a configurable endpoint.
+Set `VITE_CONFIG_ENDPOINT`
+to your backend URL and `VITE_CONFIG_TOKEN` if the endpoint requires authentication.
+When running on a server, the built-in `/api/config` route will read `BIN_PAYOUTS_JSON`
+from environment variables to override the default table.
+Use HTTPS and protected
+tokens to ensure only authorized backends can modify the payouts.

 ### Benchmark

 A hidden page is only available in local dev environment to benchmark the payout probabilities and expected values.
 I used this page to tune the parameters of the matter-js physics engine and control the expected payout.